Clemapfel/jluna/docs/manual.md

 |      |        |     |
 | *    | `M[:]` | not available |

 Where `_gen` is a string-literal operator that  constructs a generator expression from the code it was called with.
-We will learn more about them shortly
+We will learn more about them shortly.

 ### Iterating